Huqicheng/Note-for-Applied-Biostatistics-for-the-Health-Science/R_Manual.md

 # to fit a model with random effects using Error(explanatory var)
 aov(y ~ fitted + Error(factor(var)))

+# to check effects of the anova model
+model.tables(aov.model) # type='effect' as a hint

 ```

 ## 4.2 Linear Regression